Unboxed-Software/solana-course/content/env-variables.md

 # Demo

 Now let's go ahead and try this out together.
 For this demo, we'll be working with a simple program that enables USDC payments.
 The program collects a small fee for facilitating the transfer.
-Note that this this is somewhat contrived since direct transfers are simple enough, but simulates how some complex DeFi programs work.
+Note that this is somewhat contrived since you can do direct transfers without an intermediary contract, but it simulates how some complex DeFi programs work.

 We'll quickly learn while testing our program that it could benefit from the flexibility provided by an admin-controlled configuration account and some feature flags.